Lightstreamer/Lightstreamer-lib-python-adapter/README.rst

       class MyDataAdapter(DataProvider):

           def __init__(self):
+              # Reference to the provided ItemEventListener instance
               self._listener = None

           def issnapshot_available(self, item_name):
-              '''Return True if Snapshot information will be sent for this Item before the updates.'''
+              """Returns True if Snapshot information will be sent for the item_name item before the updates."""
-              # Snaphsot may be based on the item_name
+              snapshot = False  # May be based on the item_name item return snapshot
-              return False

           def set_listener(self, event_listener):
-              '''Sets the ItemEventListener used to send real time updates to the Lightstreamer Server''' self._listener = event_listener
+              """Caches the reference to the provided ItemEventListener instance.""" self._listener = event_listener

           def subscribe(self, item_name):
+              """Invoked to request data for an item.
+From now on you can start sending real time updates for item_name item, through invocations like the following:

-              self._listener.update(item_name, {'field1': }, False)
+              self._listener.update(item_name, {'field1': valField1,
+                                                'field2': valField2}, False)
+              """

           def unsubscribe(self, item_name):
-              DataProvider.unsubscribe(self, item_name)
+              """Invoked to end a previous request of data for an item.
+From now on, you should stop sending updates for item_name item."""

 3) Bla Bla Bla